 - Days 31–60: Build out location-specific pages.
 Start a review collection process with every new customer.

 - Days 61–90: Publish your first 2–3 blog posts targeting high-intent local keywords.
-Submit your site to the top 10 citation sources.
+Submit to top 10 citation sources.

 Local SEO is a compounding investment — results build on each other over time.
 Businesses that commit to this process consistently find themselves at the top of Google within 3–6 months, often displacing competitors who have been in the market for years.